sylvanc/pony-lecture/agere2015.md

 ----

-Similarly, there are rules as to what rcaps can be written into the fields of an object without violating it's rcap.
+Similarly, there are rules as to what rcaps can be written into the fields of an object without violating its rcap.

 <!-- .element: class="fragment"--> This means not violating read/write uniqueness for an __iso__ and not violating write uniqueness for a __trn__.